Spotlight

 About the champion

-The Wick - Dr. Christina Makris
+The Wick Culture - Dr. Christina Makris

 Dr. Christina Makris is an author and consultant driving strategic engagement for businesses and brands through philosophy and knowledge transfer.
 Christina advises private investors on alternative investment strategies and is a climate capital investor.
 Her career spans academia, intellectual property commercialisation, and venture capital investment, in sectors ranging from energy, fintech, hospitality, luxury, and arts and culture.
 She holds two MAs, an MPhil, and a doctorate in Philosophy, and professional qualifications in Investment Management and Wine.
 Her first book, Aesthetic Dining: The Art Restaurant Around the World, explores the intersection of food and aesthetics, featuring stories from prominent artists and chefs.
 She writes a monthly column on wine for Apollo, lectures on wine and gastronomy, and is currently finishing a book on wine and art.